fountain pen

 The MindJournal is marketed to men.
 Since the text often addresses men directly, if your chromosomes don’t have a Y it might get irritating.
 Otherwise, it’s a fine tool for developing the habit of talking to yourself on paper.

 The MindJournal asks daily questions meant to get you into the habit of exploring your emotions, stating your intentions, showing gratitude and finally enjoying a little time that’s entirely about you.
 However, those are all short sections.
-The real value comes in their program of prompts designed to tap your keg of self-evaluation and purposeful reflection.
+The real value comes in its program of prompts designed to tap your keg of self-evaluation and purposeful reflection.

 This series of questions is divided into three parts, each successively more probing: